FredHutch/diy-cromwell-server/README.md

 Detecting existence of AWS credentials...
 Credentials found, setting appropriate configuration...
 Requesting resources from SLURM for your server...
-Submitted batch job 50205062
+Submitted batch job 2224761
-Your Cromwell server is attempting to start up on **node/port gizmok30:2020**.
+Your Cromwell server is attempting to start up on node/port gizmok53:46287.
+It can take up to 2 minutes prior to the port being open for use by the shiny app at https://cromwellapp.fredhutch.org or via the R package fh.wdlR.
 If you encounter errors, you may want to check your server logs at /home/username/cromwell-home/server-logs to see if Cromwell was unable to start up.
 Go have fun now.
 ```
 > NOTE:  Please write down the node and port it specifies here.
 This is the only place where you will be able to find the particular node/port for this instance of your Cromwell server, and you'll need that to be able to send jobs to the Crowmell server.
 If you forget it, `scancel` the Cromwell server job and start a new one.